hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 # Neural art

-This is also known as _neural style_.
+This is also known as _neural style_ or sometimes _deep dream_.
 It is a recent work in the filed of _deep learning_ and it's super cool.
 I have noticed it for a while already and let's take a close look at technology behind the scene.

 First off, what _neural art_ does is to render an input image A with the visual experience learnt from another input image B. Sometimes, this is known as _photorealistic rendering_.
 In other words, the **content** of image A remains while the **style** is changed to the one used in image B. The following pictures rendered by _neural art_ are from the original paper ([arxiv link](http://arxiv.org/abs/1508.06576)) where